Japan's new Digital Agency prepares for daunting task of overhauling tech policy

-Japan may have a reputation for cutting-edge technology, but anyone who has lived in the country knows that digital services in the country are often rigid, antiquated and slow to change — especially in the public sector.
+Japan may have a reputation for cutting-edge technology, but anyone who has lived here knows that digital services in the country are often rigid, antiquated and slow to change — especially in the public sector.

 The country has proved it again amid the coronavirus pandemic: Failures range from major glitches with a government-backed COVID-19 contact tracking app to the delayed distribution of cash handouts due to inefficient online application systems.